UUK Code of Practice and Accommodation Policies

 For further information, please visit the Student Accommodation Code website.

 Living in student accommodation is a fantastic way for you to become part of Liverpool Hope University.
 You will be expected to take responsibility for your academic engagement and appropriate behaviour during your time in residential accommodation and in turn you will be offered support and guidance.

 Local residents surround our campuses, and we kindly ask students to respect our neighbours.
 From 11pm to 7am, you are asked to keep noise levels to a minimum.
 Campus Operatives may come to your residence to ask you to keep the noise to a low level.
 They will come because there has been a complaint made to them from other resident students.
 When attending a noise complaint a verbal warning will be issued.
-If the issue persists a Red Card will be issued.
+If the issue persists you may be referred to the Proctor.

 To comply with fire regulations and to develop each hall as a safe place for all students, overnight visitors are not allowed in your room.
 You are only allowed guests overnight by arrangement with the Accommodation Office who will allocate a room at a small charge.
 All visitors must sign in at the relevant Security Lodge when arriving on campus.
-You will receive a Red Card if you are found with an overnight visitor in your flat/bed room.
+You will be referred to the Proctor if you are found with an overnight visitor in your flat/bed room.

 Post collection at Aigburth Park